usox/json-schema-api/README.md

 Every method needs a corresponding schema-file which describes, how the request data should like alike.
 You can find a simple example in the `example/schema`-folder.

-Every request has also to follow a basic schema (see `dist/request.json`) which contains informations about the method and the methods version.
+Every request has also to follow a basic schema (see `dist/request.json`) which contains informations about the method.

 ## Requirements